Art-Fakt/SSE-Shell/README.md

-# SSE Reverse Shell – Enhanced Interactive Shell with Modern Features
+# SSE Reverse Shell – Enhanced Interactive Shell with stealthy connection mecanism

 This project showcases an advanced reverse shell built using native PowerShell and Server-Sent Events (SSE).
 It leverages a persistent HTTP connection to enable real-time communication between the server and clients, with a modern and interactive web-based interface for command execution and response visualization.